 What you serve your guests in life echoes for eternity.
-Next time you’re entertaining, pour your friends a glass of this citrusy Sunshine Tea and take your rightful place in History.
+Next time you’re entertaining, pour your friends a glass of this citrusy Sun Tea and take your rightful place in History.
 Seriously, this tea is that good.

 But that begs the question…

-What on Earth is Sunshine Tea?
+What on Earth is Sun Tea?

 Sugar is optional, of course, and we add just a skosh.
 The mild sweetness pairs perfectly with the mild citrus and mint flavors.